 That's where our Food4Health guidelines come in.
 Informed by the latest developments in nutritional science, and the experience of clinicians and citizens all over the world, we provide you with advice, guidance and information, that can help you, your family and your friends, eat in ways that have the capacity to optimise your health.

-Educate about what food is healthy, so you can make the right choices
+Educate about what healthy eating patterns look like, so you can make the right choices

 Encourage you to take responsibility for your health by using wholesome, natural, nutrient-dense foods, food ingredients and concentrated nutrients